-Benjamin Genn is a Washington, D.C., litigation attorney who focuses his practice on complex commercial disputes and government investigations.
-He is well-versed in handling matters for individuals, organizations and small to large corporations regarding regulatory issues, government enforcement, white-collar crime and antitrust issues.
+Benjamin Genn is a Washington, D.C., litigation attorney who focuses his practice on complex commercial disputes and government investigations in all stages of state and federal court litigation.
+He is well-versed in handling matters for individuals, organizations and small to large corporations regarding business litigation, class action litigation, regulatory issues, government enforcement, internal investigations and white collar crime.

 Prior to joining Holland & Knight, Mr. Genn worked in the office of a prominent international law firm, where his practice focused on white collar defense, securities litigation, government investigations and complex commercial litigation.

 During law school, Mr. Genn served as a notes and comment editor for the American University Journal of Gender, Social Policy & the Law.

 - Achieved a directed verdict at trial in a large university client's favor as first-chair at breach-of-contract action involving a commercial lease dispute

 - Successfully represented a large e-commerce company at numerous trials in breach of contract actions in state court

 - Assisted companies and individuals in defending and bringing claims for fraud, breach of contract, misappropriation of trade secrets, and enforcement of non-solicitation and non-compete agreements

 - Represented corporations, real estate developers and other business entities in breach of contract litigation